About the course

 Yes, on successful completion of the course MSF will provide a certificate of completion.

-- Contribute to 70 percent of the online group activities
+2. contribution to 70% of the online group activities

 Like all part-time courses, enrolment to the GHHM course requires consistent effort and time, along with your other professional and personal commitments.